 For example, Direct Subsidized Loans are only available to undergraduate students with financial need while Direct Unsubsidized Loans can be used for undergraduate or graduate studies regardless of financial need.

-What is the income limit for the FAFSA in 2021?
+What is the income limit for the FAFSA?

 There’s no income limit for the FAFSA.
 Instead, both your income and family size are taken into account to determine what aid you might qualify for.